datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 # Release notes for OpsCenter

+# Release notes for 6.8.28
+3 Aug 2023

+## 6.8.28 OpsCenter Core

+* Fixed bug in DataStax Agent service causing failure to start on older platforms such as Ubuntu 18.04 or RHEL 8 (OPSC-17357).

 # Release notes for 6.8.27
 27 Jul 2023

 :warning: There's a known bug when starting DataStax Agent service in Ubuntu 18.04 (Bionic Beaver), and in RHEL/Oracle/Rocky Linux 8 platforms.
 Later OS versions are not affected.
-Customers in those platforms are recommended to upgrade to the upcoming OpsCenter 6.8.28.
+Customers in those platforms are recommended to upgrade to OpsCenter 6.8.28.

 ## 6.8.27 OpsCenter Core